Erin McLeod: Penn State Nittany Lions

-Following her role on the bench for the Canadian national team at the 2003 FIFA Women's World Cup, McLeod starting looking at other schools, wanting something different.
+Following her role on the bench for the Canadian national team at the 2003 FIFA Women's World Cup, McLeod starting looking at other schools.
 After fellow Canadian international Carmelina Moscato told McLeod that Pennsylvania State University was looking for a goalkeeper, McLeod transferred to the school and played for the Nittany Lions for the 2004 and 2005 seasons while majoring in creative advertising.

 McLeod quickly took over the starting goalkeeper position for the 2004 season.
-Although a shoulder injury nagged her all season, she appeared in 21 of 23 games, playing a total of 1885 minutes.
-She led the Big Ten Conference in shutouts with 11 total for the season and ranked second in the nation in goals against average (GAA) at 0.43.
-McLeod allowed 9 goals and recorded 56 saves for the entire season.
+Although a shoulder injury pained her throughout the season, she appeared in 21 of 23 games, playing a total of 1885 minutes.
+She led the Big Ten Conference in clean sheets with 11 total for the season and ranked second in the nation in goals against average (GAA) at 0.43.
+McLeod conceded 9 goals and recorded 56 saves during the season.
 She earned third team NSCAA All-America honours, first team All-Big Ten honours, and first team All-Mid Atlantic Region honours for 2004, becoming the second goalkeeper to earn All-America honours for the Nittany Lions.

 In 2005, McLeod once again was the star goalkeeper for the team, appearing in 24 of the 25 games of the season.
-She played a total of 2,187 minutes, allowing 20 goals and recording 85 saves for the entire season.
-She helped the Nittany Lions go undefeated in the regular season and become one of the few teams in NCAA history to finish the season undefeated and not win a national championship.
+She played a total of 2,187 minutes, conceding 20 goals and recording 85 saves for the entire season.
+She helped the Nittany Lions go undefeated in the regular season to become one of the few teams in NCAA history to finish the season undefeated and not win a national championship.
 She earned first team NSCAA All-American honours, first team All-Big Ten honours, first team All-Mid Atlantic Region honours, third team ESPN The Magazine Academic All-America honours, and Big Ten Defensive Player of the Year for 2005.
 The same year, she was named a M.A.C.
 Hermann Trophy semi-finalist.